There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 “Chet Holmes delivers 12 key strategies to shake up your sales and marketing.
 He covers everything from lead prospecting to buyer personas and trade-show effectiveness.
 These are great tips that can be applied to your business, and you can focus on the strategies that matter to you!

 It doesn’t matter how old is the book, it is still very relevant to adopt and understand Chet Holmes’ mindset.
 He covers everything from productivity advice to marketing and sales tips.
-The key thing is to adapt it to your business and the age we live in, but the principles stay the same.
+The key thing is to adapt it to your business and our age, but the principles stay the same.
 Pay special attention to the buyer’s pyramid, it is very important to keep that in mind.”

 Recommended by: Baptiste Debever, VP Growth/Co-Founder at Feedier